Integrating Batch with an existing Service Worker

 Prevent Batch from registering its own Service Worker

-Add the following line to the JavaScript tag's setup object.
+To prevent Batch from registering its own service worker, add the following lines to the JavaScript tag's setup object.